Cell Tower Coverage

 Terminal window python cell_tower_coverage.py -

-The data is synthetic but shaped like a real network expansion screen.
+The bundled data is synthetic and illustrative — a compact network-expansion screen shaped like a real one, not a specific operator’s network.
 The coverage pairs could come from a radio-frequency planning tool, a distance threshold, a terrain model, or engineering judgment.

 2. Define selection, coverage, and assignment variables